-As a matter of principle, the Board is committed to the ongoing development of both individual directors and the Board as a whole.
-The Board, through the Nominations and Remuneration Committee (NRC), will conduct an annual evaluation of its performance, usually in the second half of the year, in conjunction with the assessment of fitness and propriety of individual directors.
-The evaluation will cover the whole Board, Board Committees, and individual directors.
+As a matter of principle, the Board is committed to the ongoing development of both individual Directors and the Board as a whole.
+The Board, through the Nominations and Remuneration Committee (NRC), will conduct an annual evaluation of its performance, usually in the second half of the year, in conjunction with the assessment of fitness and propriety of individual directors and the assessment of reasonable steps under the Financial Accountability Regime Policy.
+The evaluation will cover the whole Board, Board Committees, and individual Directors.
 The Chair of the NRC will ensure these evaluations are undertaken, and each three years may utilise the services of an external consultant to undertake this evaluation.
-The results of the evaluation will be used to identify any development requirements for individual directors or the Board as a whole.
+The results of the evaluation will be used to identify any development requirements for individual Directors or the Board as a whole.

-The Board through the Nominations and Remuneration Committee (NRC) will also identify potential director candidates and encourage them to nominate for director positions that have or will become vacant after considering the Board Skills Matrix, and the Board Renewal Policy requirements.
+The Board through the Nominations and Remuneration Committee (NRC) will also identify potential director candidates and encourage them to nominate for director positions that have or will become vacant after considering the Board Skills Matrix, and the Board Renewal Policy and Plan requirements.

-New elected or appointed directors will be provided with an induction into their role on the Board by the Chairperson, Company Secretary and the CEO.
+New elected or appointed Directors will be provided with an induction into their role on the Board by the Chair, Company Secretary, Chief Risk Officer and Chief Finance Officer.

-Directors are encouraged to indicate well in advance if they intend to resign or permanently retire from the Board to allow the NRC to approach suitable persons to nominate for Board positions.
+Directors are encouraged to indicate well in advance (at least six months) if they intend to resign or permanently retire from the Board to allow the NRC to approach suitable persons to nominate for Board positions.